runegan/jsxbin/README.md

 // Just one file
 jsxbin( 'script.jsx', 'script.jsxbin' )

+// Is the same as
+jsxbin( 'script.jsx' )

 // Multiple files
 jsxbin([ 'script1.jsx', 'script2.jsx' ], 'output/' )

-// Using glob string for input jsxbin( 'src/*.jsx', 'output' )
+// Using glob string for input, jsxbin files will be placed in 'output/' dir jsxbin( 'src/*.jsx', 'output' )

+// With no output path specified, jsxbin files will be placed in the 'src/' dir jsxbin( 'src/*jsx' )

+// As a gulp task
+gulp.task( 'jsxbin', () => {
+	return jsxbin( 'src/index.js', 'output/script.jsxbin' )
+})
 ```

 # From the Command Line